munroe1786/art-locale-frontend/notes.md

 first argument in reducer - set initial state in reducer to an object for consistency, set a key in that object called artists pointing to an empty array - that way we can add more key/value pairs if needed

 second argument in reducer is action

+anytime we see dispatch, we want that action object to be sent to the reducer in app which will then update the value of the store